pantheon-systems/documentation/source/content/relaunch.md

 1. Log in to the new Pantheon Site Dashboard as an [Admin, Team Member, or Privileged User](/change-management#roles-and-permissions).

-1. Open a second tab for the old Pantheon Site Dashboard.
+1. Open a new tab for the old Pantheon Site Dashboard.

-1. In a third tab, log in to the domain's DNS service provider (e.g., Cloudflare, Amazon Route 53, etc.).
+1. In another tab, log in to the domain's DNS service provider (e.g., Cloudflare, Amazon Route 53, etc.).

 1. Examine existing records pointing to Pantheon.